wso2/docs-choreo-dev/en/docs/references/performance-analysis.md

 #### Performance forecast graphs

-The performance forecast graphs, throughput, and latency, for the selected execution path, are found below the execution path table in the **Performance Forecast** pane.
+The performance forecast graphs for the selected execution path are below the execution path table in the **Performance Forecast** pane.
+These performance forecast graphs: the latency graph and the throughput graph, changes according to the number of users accessing the component simultaneously.

 ![Performance graphs](../assets/img/references/performance-analysis/performance-graphs.png){.cInlineImage-half}

-The throughput and latency graphs are based on the number of users accessing the component simultaneously.
 By analyzing these graphs carefully, you can gain a fair understanding of how well your component will scale with the increasing load.

 ## Assumptions